ambit/bms-support/docs/core-logging-in-and-out.md

 ## Logging out

-Once logged in to BMS, you can logout by selecting the account icon (&nbsp;<span class="icon-user">&nbsp;</span>) in the bottom left of the menu bar, then selecting 'Logout' in the submenu.
+Once logged in to BMS, you can logout by selecting the account icon (&nbsp;<span class="fa fa-user">&nbsp;</span>) in the bottom left of the menu bar, then selecting 'Logout' in the submenu.

 ![Logout Page]({{ site.baseurl }}/img/general-logout.jpg)